 CyberGhostoffers 11 servers in Dubai, UAE.
 If you need to acquire a UAE-based IP address to access local channels such as Dubai Sports, Sama Dubai, Al Dafrah TV, Noor Dubai, and others, you can connect to this particular server.

 However, if you’re aiming to counter censorship and deal with geo-restrictions in UAE, you will need to utilize an offshore server from a list of 6,300+ servers in 90 countries.
 You will access international content such as Netflix, Hulu, BBC iPlayer, CBS, HBO Now, Yupp TV, NBC Live, Fox Sports, and use VoIP applications such as Zoom, Facetime, WhatsApp, and Skype on your devices with the help of CyberGhost.

-CyberGhst offers-friendly apps supporting all major devices, including Windows, MacOS, Linux, Android, iOS, & Routers.
+CyberGhost offers friendly apps supporting all major devices, including Windows, macOS, Linux, Android, iOS, & Routers.
 It does not store any logs.
 The provider manages to give rock-solid security with 256-bit encryption, anonymous torrenting, and unlimited speed makes it reasonably appreciated in reviews.

 You can get CyberGhost for a reasonable price of $2.25/mo with 45-days refund policy.